Who we are

-We will only contact you about our work and how you can support Manchester Mind by phone, email, text message or post, if you have agreed for us to contact you in this manner.
+We will only contact you about our work and how you can support Manchester Mind by phone, email, or text message if you have agreed for us to contact you in this manner.

 You can update your choices or stop us sending you these communications at any time by contacting ‘firstname.lastname@example.org’ or clicking the unsubscribe link at the bottom of the relevant communication.

 If you have provided us with your postal address we may send you direct mail about our work unless you have told us that you would prefer not to receive such information.